Lydia-Menassie/race-minimum-wage-opinon/README.md

 # Public Opinion & Labor Policy: Does self-identified race affect opinion on minimum wage?

-This repository contains code and data for my research paper in a Research & Analysis course at Oberlin College.
+This repository contains script for my research paper in a Research & Analysis course at Oberlin College.
 This paper measures a possible correlation between an individuals' self-identified race to their opinion on raising the minimum wage.

 **Links**